MM58-crypto/AI-Driven-translator/README.md

 # AI-Driven-translator

 Translation tool that utilizes LLMs such as OpenAI to perform accurate translations.
-Built using Streamlit, Langchain and OpenAI

 ## Features
 - Speech-to-text translation enables users to upload audio files in various languages and convert the audio into translated text.
 (However, the current Whisper API supports translation from any language to English, but not the reverse.)